-If you can’t see this symbol, the easiest way to tell if a pan is suitable for induction cooking is with a kitchen magnet.
-Place the magnet on the base and if it sticks, it should be okay to use.
+If you cannot see this symbol, the easiest way to tell if a pan is suitable for induction cooking is with a kitchen magnet.
+Place the magnet on the base and if it sticks, you should be able to cook with it.

-If your pans are stainless steel but the magnet doesn’t quite stick to the base like you’d expect, it could be that it’s not 18/10 grade or it doesn’t have the required magnetic element in the base.
-Unfortunately in this case, you’ll need to invest in a set of new pans.
+If your pans are stainless steel but the magnet doesn’t quite stick to the base like you would expect, it could be that it’s not 18/10 grade or it does not have the required magnetic element in the base.
+Unfortunately, you will need to invest in a set of new pans.

-There are a few key things to keep a look out for when you’re shopping around for new pans for your induction hob.
-Expensive doesn’t necessarily mean that they’re the best for your needs, so don’t think that spending lots of money will get you all that you want.
+There are a few key things to keep an eye on for when you are hopping around for new pans.
+Expensive does not necessarily mean that they are the best for your needs.

 The first thing to check is the dimensions of the induction area on your hob.
 Though some have flexible induction capabilities which means a pan can be placed anywhere on the hob, some do have set induction areas that are designed to operate only when used with the same sized pan.
 This will usually be indicated on the hob itself with markers.
-If your hob doesn’t have flexible induction , always compare the sizes with the pans you’re planning to buy.
-Pans that don’t meet the minimum size will be redundant.
+If your hob does not have flexible induction, always compare the sizes with the pans you are planning to buy.

-But not all is lost and the best solution to overcome this is the use of an induction disc.
-These are readily available and are designed to be placed over an induction ring and then transfer the heat to a pan (don’t worry, they don’t reduce the efficiency of the hob).
-An induction disc can also be used to convert a non-ferrous pan for use on an induction hob, but you do have to be aware of any residual heat when using a disc that you wouldn’t usually get with direct contact.
+The best solution to overcome this is the use of an induction disc.
+These are readily available and are designed to be placed over an induction ring and then transfer the heat to a pan.
+An induction disc can also be used to convert a non-ferrous pan for use on an induction hob, but you do have to be aware of any residual heat when using a disc that you would not usually get with direct contact.

 Another thing to look for when buying cookware is a flat base.
 The flatter the base, the better the heat distribution as the magnetic reaction will only create heat on parts of the pan the hob is in direct contact with.
-Some pans have patterning on the base and while these can be beneficial for other hob types, they aren’t the best for induction.
+Some pans have patterning on the base and these are not the best for induction.

-Induction hobs are capable of much higher temperatures and speedier cooking times when compared to conventional hobs, so it’s important to maximise their potential where possible.
+Induction hobs are capable of much higher temperatures and speedier cooking times when compared to conventional hobs, so it is important to maximise their potential where possible.